thinng/GraphDTA/README.md

 ```sh
 python predict_with_pretrained_model.py
 ```
 This returns result.csv, containing the performance of the proposed models on the two datasets.
-The measures include rmse,mse,pearson,spearman, and ci.
+The measures include rmse, mse, pearson, spearman, and ci.
 The models include GINConvNet, GATNet, GAT_GCN, and GCNNet.

 ## 3. Train a prediction model